-The sluggish economic recovery from the recent Great Recession has triggered heated debates on the effectiveness of fiscal policy in stimulating private activity.
-One group of researchers reports significantly positive output effects of fiscal stimulus, which can be consistent with the New Keynesian macroeconomic model.
+We often observe sluggish economic recovery from recessions that naturally brought in heated debates on the effectiveness of fiscal policy in stimulating private activity.
+One group of researchers reports significantly positive output effects of fiscal stimulus, which can be consistent with the New Keynesian (NK) macroeconomic model.
 However, such effects could be replicated only in heavily restricted models.
 See, among others, Rotemberg and Woodford (1992), Devereux et al. (1996), Fatás and Mihov (2001), Blanchard and Perotti (2002), Perotti (2011), and Galí et al. (2007).

 Many others, on the other hand, are skeptical about the effectiveness of fiscal policy.
 For instance, Ramey (2011) points out that expansionary government spending shocks tend to decrease consumption due to a negative wealth effect.
-See, among others, Aiyagari et al. (1992), Hall (1986), Ramey and Shapiro (1998), Edelberg et al. (1999), Burnside et al. (2004), Cavallo (2005), Mountford and Uhlig (2009), Ramey (2012), and Owyang et al. (2013).
+See also, among others, Aiyagari et al. (1992), Hall (1986), Ramey and Shapiro (1998), Edelberg et al. (1999), Burnside et al. (2004), Cavallo (2005), Mountford and Uhlig (2009), Ramey (2012), and Owyang et al. (2013).

-Another interesting question is whether fiscal policy has nonlinear effects on output depending on the current state of the economy.
-For example, Fazzari et al. (2015), Auerbach and Gorodnichenko (2012), Mittnik and Semmler (2012), and Bachmann and Sims (2012) claim that fiscal policy tends to have a stronger output effect during times of slack, whereas Kim and Jia (2017), Owyang et al. (2013), and Ramey and Zubairy (2018) find no such evidence.
-On the other hand, Hall (2009) and Christiano et al. (2011) suggest that the government spending multiplier can be greater when the nominal interest rate is bounded at zero.
-Corsetti et al. (2012) and Ilzetzki et al. (2013) report some international evidence that the effectiveness of government stimulus depends on some country characteristics such as the exchange rate regime and public indebtedness.
+Another interesting question is whether fiscal stimulus spurs economic activity only during economic downturns.
+For example, Fazzari et al. (2015), Auerbach and Gorodnichenko (2012), Mittnik and Semmler (2012), Bachmann and Sims (2012), Bernardini et al. (2020), and Albertini et al. (2021) claim that fiscal policy tends to have a stronger output effect during times of slack, whereas Jia et al. (2021), Owyang et al. (2013), and Ramey and Zubairy (2018) find no such evidence.
+Barnichon et al. (2022) also propose a rather depressing nonlinear (sign-dependent) effect of government spending shocks, showing that unexpected decreases in government spending tend to generate more substantial (negative) impacts than positive shocks regardless of the state of the cycle.

+Hall (2009) and Christiano et al. (2011) suggest that the government spending multiplier can be greater when the nominal interest rate is bounded at zero.
+Jo and Zubairy (2021) show that the government spending multiplier is larger in a low inflation recession than in a high inflation recession.
+Ghassibe and Zanetti (2020) linked the state dependence of fiscal multipliers to the source of the business cycle.
+Employing large panel of international data, Corsetti et al. (2012), Ilzetzki et al. (2013), and Born et al. (2019) report strong evidence of important roles of country characteristics such as the exchange rate regime and public indebtedness in determining the effectiveness of fiscal stimulus.

-In their recent work, Leeper et al. (2017) proposed an interesting theoretical framework that generates substantially weaker responses of private spending to expansionary fiscal policy shocks in an active monetary/passive fiscal policy regime (Regime M) than in a passive monetary/active fiscal policy regime (Regime F).1
+In their recent work, Leeper et al. (2017) proposed an interesting theoretical framework that generates substantially weaker responses of private spending to expansionary fiscal policy shocks in an active monetary/passive fiscal policy regime (Regime M) than in a passive monetary/active fiscal policy regime (Regime F).1 This paper employs a similar New Keynesian DSGE model but with alternative identification strategies of the regimes.
+We note that the federal government had a budget deficit in 79 times out of 93 years from 1929 to 2021, which is about 85% odds.2 In the absence of compelling empirical evidence of contractionary fiscal policy, we focus on the stance of monetary policy that tends to change over time given the expansionary stance of fiscal policy: (1) a dovish monetary policy coordinated well with an expansionary fiscal policy regime (Regime D); (2) a hawkish monetary policy conflicted with an expansionary fiscal policy regime (Regime H).3

-Motivated by their work, we evaluate the effectiveness of fiscal policy under different monetary and fiscal policy regimes.
-Finding no compelling empirical evidence of passive fiscal policy, however, we focus on the monetary policy stance that tends to change over time given the active stance of fiscal policy.2 We assume that the central bank maintains a dovish policy stance that coordinates well with expansionary fiscal policy in regime D. In regime H, however, monetary policy makers respond aggressively to inflationary pressure, conflicting with fiscal stimulus.
-That is, we assume that fiscal and monetary policy are well coordinated only in regime D. Our simulation results demonstrate that private spending positively responds to the government spending shock in regime D, whereas it responds negatively in regime H, resulting in substantially weaker stimulating effects on the total output.
-In what follows, our theoretical model shows that the real interest rate plays a key role in generating qualitatively different output effects across the two regimes.
+In what follows, our simulation results demonstrate that private spending positively responds to the government spending shock in regime D, whereas it responds negatively in regime H, resulting in substantially weaker stimulating effects on the total output.
+Also, our benchmark model shows that the real interest rate plays a key role in generating qualitatively different output effects across the two regimes.